Dedicated Legal Representation, Individualized Care

 Drug possession charges can impact licensing, background checks, school opportunities, and family stability.
 Our defense strategy accounts for those consequences.

 If you’re facing a drug possession charge in Waco or McLennan County, you still have options, but timing matters.
 At Callahan & King, PLLC, we step in early to challenge the evidence and fight for an outcome that protects your record and your future.
-If you’re looking for a Waco drug possession attorney who will take your case seriously from the start, our firm is here to help.
+If you’re looking for a Waco drug crimes attorney who will take your case seriously from the start, our firm is here to help.

 Call us at (254) 863-8599 or contact us online to request a confidential consultation.
 We’ll review what happened, explain the charge and what it could mean, mapping out the next steps with you.